-- (C) An Applicant must submit to the Department a resolution of no objection from the applicable Governing Body.
+- (4) Notice, Hearing, and Resolution for Tax-Exempt Bond Developments.
+In accordance with Tex.
+Gov't Code, §2306.67071, the following actions must take place with respect to the filing of an Application and any Department awards for a Tax-Exempt Bond Development. - (A) Prior to submission of an Application to the Department, an Applicant must provide notice of the intent to file the Application in accordance with §11.203 of this chapter (relating to Public Notifications (§2306.6705(9)). - (B) The Governing Body of a municipality must hold a hearing if the Development Site is located within a municipality or the extra territorial jurisdiction (ETJ) of a municipality.
+The Governing Body of a county must hold a hearing unless the Development Site is located within a municipality.
+For Development Sites located in an ETJ the county and municipality must hold hearings; however, the county and municipality may arrange for a joint hearing.
+The purpose of the hearing(s) must be to solicit public input concerning the Application or Development and the hearing(s) must provide the public with such an opportunity.
+The Applicant may be asked to substantively address the concerns of the public or local government officials. - (C) An Applicant must submit to the Department a resolution of no objection from the applicable Governing Body.
 Such resolution(s) must specifically identify the Development whether by legal description, address, Development name, Application number or other verifiable method.
 In providing a resolution, a municipality or county should consult its own staff and legal counsel as to whether such resolution will be consistent with Fair Housing laws as they may apply, including, as applicable, consistency with any FHAST form on file, any current Analysis of Impediments to Fair Housing Choice, or any current plans such as one year action plans or five year consolidated plans for HUD block grant funds such as HOME or CDBG funds.
-For an Application with a Development Site that is: - (i) within a municipality, the Applicant must submit a resolution from the Governing Body of that municipality; - (ii) within the ETJ of a municipality, the Applicant must submit both: - (I) A resolution from the Governing Body of that municipality; and - (II) A resolution from the Governing Body of the county; or - (iii) within a county and not within a municipality or the ETJ of a municipality, a resolution from the Governing Body of the county. - (D) For purposes of meeting the requirements of subparagraph (C) of this paragraph, the resolution(s) must be submitted no later than the Resolutions Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and Direct Loan Development Dates and Deadlines).
+For an Application with a Development Site that is: - (i) Withinwithin a municipality, the Applicant must submit a resolution from the Governing Body of that municipality; - (ii) Withinwithin the ETJ of a municipality, the Applicant must submit both: - (I) △ resolution from the Governing Body of that municipality; and - (II) ∧ resolution from the Governing Body of the county; or - (iii) Withinwithin a county and not within a municipality or the ETJ of a municipality, a resolution from the Governing Body of the county. - (D) For purposes of meeting the requirements of subparagraph (C) of this paragraph, the resolution(s) must be submitted no later than the Resolutions Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and MultifamilyDirect Loan Development Dates and Deadlines).
 An acceptable, but not required, form of resolution may be obtained in the Multifamily Programs Procedures Manual.
 Applicants should ensure that the resolutions all have the appropriate references and certifications or the resolution may be determined by staff to be invalid.
-The resolution(s) must certify that: - (i) notice has been provided to the Governing Body in accordance with Tex.
-Gov't Code, §2306.67071 (a); - (ii) the Governing Body has had sufficient opportunity to obtain a response from the Applicant regarding any questions or concerns about the proposed Development; - (iii) the Governing Body has held a hearing at which public comment may be made on the proposed Development in accordance with Tex.
-Gov't Code, §2306.67071(b); and - (iv) after due consideration of the information provided by the Applicant and public comment, the Governing Body does not object to the proposed Application. - (5) Designation as Rural or Urban. - (A) Each Application must identify whether the Development Site is located in an Urban Area or Rural Area of a Uniform State Service Region.
-The Department shall make available a list of Places meeting the requirements of Tex.
-Gov't Code, §2306.004(28-a)(A) and (B), for designation as a Rural Area and those that are an Urban Area in the Site Demographics Characteristics Report.
-Some Places are municipalities.
-For any Development Site located in the ETJ of a municipality and not in a Place, the Application shall have the Rural Area or Urban Area designation of the municipality whose ETJ within which the Development Site is located.
-For any Development Site not located within the boundaries of a Place or the ETJ of a municipality, the applicable designation is that of the closest Place.
+The resolution(s) must certify that: - (i) Noticenotice has been provided to the Governing Body in accordance with Tex.
+Gov't